 Certasun sells SunPower panels, which have a unique conductive copper backing that increases cell stability and efficiency; no metal paste here!
 Additionally, all SunPower panels have built-in microinverters, which result in a cleaner installation on your roof.
-Finally, SunPower’s X21 350 watt panel sold by Certasun is an outstanding choice for street-visible solar systems.
+Finally, SunPower’s all black panels sold by Certasun are an outstanding choice for street-visible solar systems.

 Some people want to own a system; some want to lease it.
 Some want to make a big down payment; some prefer $0 down.
 Whatever your preferences might be, a high quality solar company should have multiple financing options and be able to work with you to choose the best option for you and your unique situation.